Legal Entitlement to Child Benefit and Tax Credits

 It is not necessary for your child to live with you in order for you to claim, although you will have to show that you contribute towards the upkeep of your child, and that you pay at least the amount of child benefit towards that upkeep.
 If a child lives between two households, only one person claim for child benefit on behalf of that child – it is not possible to claim twice or split entitlement.

-If you are working, and are responsible for a child (or children) you may be entitled to receive child tax credit.
-Those who are on low wages (approximately less than £17,400 per annum) may be eligible for working tax credit.
-Contrary to popular myth you do not actually need to have children in order to claim working tax credit.
+If you are working, and are responsible for a child (or children) you may be entitled to receive the child element of Universal Credit.
+Those who are on low wages may be eligible for Universal Credit.
+You do not need to have children in order to claim Universal Credit.

 Child Trust Funds